Post job

 Summer associates are law students hired seasonally by law firms.
 The aim is for future lawyers to be exposed to the practical aspects of a firm.
 Typically, this program lasts for nine weeks, beginning in May and running through July.
 Summer associates are expected to be friendly and kind to people, preserve company reputation, support other associates, and perform legal tasks appropriately.

-As far as similarities go, this is where it ends because a legal clerk responsibility requires skills such as "legal correspondence," "court dates," "real estate," and "computer system."
+While similarities exist, there are also some differences between legal clerks and summer associate.
+For instance, legal clerk responsibilities require skills such as "legal correspondence," "court dates," "real estate," and "computer system."
 Whereas a summer associate is skilled in "first hand," "client facing," "team work," and "financial models."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 A Real Estate Paralegal helps real estate lawyers with a variety of tasks, such as offering advice to clients, doing research, and preparing documents.
 They collaborate with landlords, housing managers, or other real estate personnel.

-Not everything about these jobs is different.
+Real estate paralegal positions earn higher pay than legal clerk roles.
+They earn a $33,235 higher salary than legal clerks per year.Only some things about these jobs are the same.
 Take their skills, for example.
-Legal clerks and real estate paralegals both include similar skills like "litigation," "subpoenas," and "legal research" on their resumes.
+Legal clerks and real estate paralegals both require similar skills like "litigation," "subpoenas," and "legal research" to carry out their responsibilities.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, legal clerk responsibilities are more likely to require skills like "legal correspondence," "trial preparation," "court dates," and "real estate."
-Meanwhile, a real estate paralegal might be skilled in areas such as "due diligence," "estoppel," "affidavits," and "real estate transactions."
+Meanwhile, a real estate paralegal has duties that require skills in areas such as "due diligence," "estoppel," "affidavits," and "real estate transactions."
 These differences highlight just how different the day-to-day in each role looks.

 Litigation assistants are professionals who provide administrative support as well as perform tasks such as filing legal documents, communicating with clients, and conducting legal research for law firms or legal departments.
 These assistants are required to draft and prepare a variety of court and legal documents that include expert witness designations, motions for preference, and complaints.
 They must receive many phone calls from clients they are handling as well as examining information about the cases they are working on.
 Litigation assistants must also work closely with bookkeepers to ensure that all invoices are paid.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from legal clerk resumes include skills like "computer system," "legal issues," "word processing," and "legal memos," whereas a litigation assistant might be skilled in "phone calls," "discovery responses," "attorney review," and "proofreading. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from legal clerk resumes include skills like "computer system," "legal issues," "word processing," and "legal memos," whereas a litigation assistant is more likely to list skills in "phone calls," "discovery responses," "attorney review," and "proofreading. "

 A Contractor-Paralegal works for a law firm or corporate legal department for a specified amount of time, or for a specified task.
 They can be specialized in the entertainment industry or in providing services to healthcare companies and insurance providers.